 Wild ostriches live in Africa’s savannahs and semi-arid Sahel region.
 They once populated parts of the Middle East but were hunted to extinction there by the mid 20th century.
-They are located in the African Journey area of the Maryland Zoo, next to the flamingos.
+They are located in the African Journey area of the Zoo, next to the flamingos.

 “How I live there”

 Ostriches graze alongside other large herbivores such as zebra and antelope.
-The Maryland Zoo has two ostriches and you can see them, yes, grazing alongside the zebra and rhinos in the African Watering Hole exhibit!
+The Maryland Zoo has three female ostriches and you can see them, yes, grazing alongside the zebra and rhinos in the African Watering Hole habitat!
 Ostriches live in nomadic groups of 50 or more birds (although usually more like 10 in a group), with a dominant male, dominant female, and other females in the harem.
 They mainly eat seeds and other plant matter but, when opportunity presents itself, will also eat carrion or insects such as locusts.

 In captivity, ostriches are known to eat just about anything.To help digest food, ostriches swallow small stones and sand.
 Like all birds, they have no teeth so they can’t chew their food.
 The stones and pebbles help to grind swallowed food in the gizzard.
 (Maybe, from a distance, some ostrich swallowing sand looked as if it were burying its head in the sand…).
 Ostriches can go many days without water, surviving only on the moisture locked inside their plant food.
 However, they like water and will drink and bathe in it when they can.